 And be sure you read it correctly – It’s Pilates MAT exercise and not the machinery.
 I don’t mean to discourage Pilates machinery, but it can’t be counted among exercise programs that combine all 3 necessary exercises.
 You simply can’t maintain a target heart rate for an effective cardio workout when you have to pause to make adjustments to a machine.

 Incidentally, be careful of claims that circuit training can achieve a complete workout.
 If the machines require adjustment then as mentioned above, you can’t maintain your target heart rate.
-The Curves workout uses hydraulic equipment which requires no adjustment, and it’s very effective for achieving target heart rate, but stretching needs to be added at the end of the urves workout so I don’t strictly include this as a complete worlkout.
+The Curves workout uses hydraulic equipment which requires no adjustment, and it’s very effective for achieving target heart rate, but stretching needs to be added at the end of the curves workout so I don’t strictly include this as a complete workout.